lukehoang1905/social-platform-mongo-express/README.md

 ## Description

 A social platform web application built with MERN stack.
+This is the codebase for the MongoDB NodeJS and Express RESTful backend API.

+This is the solution for the full-stack web dev course @CoderSchoolVn

 ## Features